vsoch/elfcall/docs/getting_started/background.rst

 For all of the above, the paths you search are going to depend on the ELF you are parsing (e.g., first the original binary of interest, and then a library that you find from it).

-**Note I'm still looking into different envars that should be added here**
+**Note I'm still looking into details here!
+For example, do we need to parse dynamic string tokens?**

 5. Find Libraries
 ^^^^^^^^^^^^^^^^^